FLASH SALE [LAST DAY]UP TO 50% STOREWIDE OFFER ENDS IN

 Push-in wire connectors:

-Push-in wire connectors can only be used with solid wires.
+Push-in terminal wire block connectors can only be used with solid wires.
 You cannot use a stranded wire with a push-in wire connector.
 With the help of a wire stripper, remove the insulation of the wire.

 However, make sure that you are not stripping more than ½ inch.
 Push the wire into the port deep enough; it should be properly fitted inside.
 The push-in wire connector is transparent; you can see the connection and spot any problem.